-Summary: Takayuki, Shinji, Mitsuki and Haruka were best friends in high school.
-Haruka had a crush on Takayuki for a long time, and she eventually gains the courage to confess to him.
-Takayuki doesn’t want to hurt her feelings, so he accepts her confession and they start dating.
-However, he eventually starts growing to love her and their relationship eventually becomes more intimate.
+Plot: Takayuki, Shinji, Mitsuki and Haruka were best friends in high school.
+Haruka had a crush on Takayuki for a long time, and she eventually gained the courage to confess to him.
+Takayuki didn’t want to hurt her feelings, so he accepted her confession and they started dating.
+He eventually grew to love her, and their relationship became more intimate.

 Everything seems to be going great until tragedy strikes.
-Haruka has been hit by a car and falls into a coma.
-The accident greatly impacts Takayuki who basically becomes a semi-mute mess.
-He’s taken care of by Mitsuki for a handful of years and they eventually hook up and start dating.
+Haruka was hit by a car and fell into a coma.
+The accident greatly impacted Takayuki who basically became a semi-mute mess.
+He was taken care of by Mitsuki for a handful of years, and they eventually hooked up and start dating.
 However, everything changes once again when Haruka suddenly wakes up…..

-I guess I should weed people out now, if you can’t stand soap-opera drama, you might wanna leave this alone.
+I should weed people out now – if you can’t stand soap-opera drama, you might wanna leave this alone.
 This is the most soap-opera-y anime I’ve ever seen.
 It’s better made and acted than soap-operas, but the tone and story are just covered in drama.

 You also might think that I put too much information in the plot summary.
+What, did I summarize half the series?
 Well, fear not because that’s just from the first two episodes.
-(See what I mean?)

-Once Haruka wakes up, things really start getting unfurled, starting with shaky waters between Mitsuki and Haruka’s little sister Akane who accidentally walked in on Mitsuki who was naked in Takayuki’s bed early on in her and Takayuki’s relationship.
-Now she basically hates Mitsuki for betraying Haruka but has an okay relationship with Takayuki because of how much he means to her sister.
+Once Haruka wakes up, things really start getting unfurled, starting with shaky waters between Mitsuki and Haruka’s little sister, Akane, who accidentally walked in on Mitsuki naked in Takayuki’s bed early on in her and Takayuki’s relationship.
+Now she hates Mitsuki for betraying Haruka but has an okay relationship with Takayuki because of how much he means to her sister.

 Mitsuki is so depressed by losing Takayuki that she….well, I don’t want to go so far as to say ‘rape’ but she drunkenly pushes Shinji into having sex with him despite him stating that he has a girlfriend.
 And that’s basically Shinji’s only real purpose in this anime.
-I guess they didn’t want her having sex with some random stranger, but I realy can’t remember him doing anything else.
-He is a nice character, but he doesn’t do much.
+I guess they didn’t want her having sex with some random stranger, but I really can’t remember him doing anything else.
+He is a nice character, but that’s it.

-On paper, this might seem kinda soap-opera-ish, and it is, but it is also well-written and well executed.
-The characters are fleshed out and have believeable personalities, especially given the situation that they’re in.
+On paper, this might reek of melodrama, and it does, but it is also well-written and well-executed.
+The characters are fleshed out and have believable personalities, especially given the situation that they’re in.
 While I find it to be a dick move for both Takayuki and Mitsuki to hook up then basically ditch Haruka, I can, sadly, totally see that happening in a real situation.